Dual Diagnosis Treatment in Lawrenceville, GA

 Dual diagnosis, also known as co-occurring disorders, refers to the presence of both a substance use disorder (SUD) and a mental health disorder at the same time.
 This could mean living with depression and alcoholism, anxiety and stimulant addiction, or any number of combinations.
 It’s more common than most people realize, and far more complex to treat than addiction or mental illness alone.

-At Purple Recovery Center for Men, we specialize in treating the full picture.
+At Purple Recovery Center for Men, we specialize in men’s dual diagnosis treatment, addressing the full picture.
 Our approach to dual diagnosis treatment in Lawrenceville, GA goes beyond symptom management.
 We work with men to understand the root of their struggles, offering an integrated, personalized path to recovery that addresses both the emotional and physical layers of healing.

 Man finding a moment of clarity during dual diagnosis treatment in Lawrenceville, GA.